-LDR 450 CAPSTONE: SERVANT LEADERSHIP COMMUNITY PROJECT/ ADVANCE LEADERSHIP THEORY RESEARCH PROJECT (3)
+LDR 450 LEADERSHIP CAPSTONE (3)

 In this Capstone course for the Leadership Degree Program, students will elect either the servant leadership project tract where they will learn both theoretical and practical applications of the biblical model of servant leadership or opt for the advanced research tract whereby they will conduct deep scholarly research in a fundamental leadership theory viewed through a Christian worldview.
 Students will engage in data gathering through observation, research, interviewing, and analysis in order to create a publication-worthy report and presentation that serves to advance Biblical understanding, strengthen marginalized, disenfranchised, or otherwise underserved members of a local or international population, or address contemporary challenges for Christian leadership.
+Prerequisite: SS 200 or Consent of the Department.